 In log-linear models, there are two types of zeros that can appear in the tables.
 The first is due to chance - these are called random zeros and are due to sampling.
 Theoretically, if we were to observe the entire population, we would expect at least one observation to fall in these cells.
 Fixed zeros, on the other hand, are due to the nature of the data and regardless of sample size, we would not expect any observations to land in those cells.
-We see both kinds in our data.
+Both types of zeros are observed in our data set.

-Recall the 2×3 class structure (Table 2).
-We can then create this table for each level of confidence and transform the data into a $3\times 2\times 11$ array.
-In this fashion, we can create a table with a dimension for each observed variable in a dataset.
-However, high dimensional tables will be associated with more random zeros than a low dimensional table with the same number of observations.
-In the eyewitness identification data, it is possible that we would observe a random zero in the cell associated with 'Target Absent', 'Filler Identification', 'Unbiased instructions' and 'ECL = 20', for example.
-An observation of zero in this cell does not mean that this combination of variables is impossible, but that our sample was not large enough to capture the observations.
+Recall the $2 \times 3$ class structure (Table 2).
+We can then create this table for each level of confidence and transform the data into a $3 \times 2 \times 11$ array.
+In this fashion, we can create a table with a dimension for each observed variable in a data set.
+However, high dimensional tables will be associated with more random zeros than a low dimensional table with the same number of total observations.
+In the eyewitness identification data, it is possible that we would observe a random zero in the cell associated with 'Target Absent', 'Filler Identification', and 'ECL = 20', for example.
+An observation of zero in this cell does not mean that this combination of variables is impossible, but that our sample was not large enough to capture any observations in this cell.

-However, in many experimental designs, there is no designated innocent suspect in the Target-Absent lineups.
-A group of six fillers makes up the lineup, and only 'Filler identification' or 'reject the lineup' is recorded.
+However, in many experimental designs, there is no designated innocent suspect in the target absent lineups.
+A group of six fillers makes up the lineup, and only 'filler identification' or 'reject the lineup' is recorded.
 A fixed-zero in the table would thus arise whenever the observation can be cross-classified as 'Target-Absent' and 'Suspect Chosen'.
-When analyzing the data, we would want to ensure that any expected value for those cells in the table maintains a zero, as any nonzero observations in these experimental settings is impossible.
+When analyzing the data in this form, we would want to ensure that any expected value for those cells in the table maintains a zero, as any nonzero observations in these experimental settings is impossible.